junxit/us-congress-bills-110/metadata.md

 - 2007-06-12 — Mr. Markey moved to suspend the rules and pass the bill, as amended.
 - 2007-06-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6257)
 - 2007-06-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6257)
+- 2007-06-13 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.